fal-works/ts-sofort/README.md

 }
 ```

-The CLI has limited functionality compared to the API (e.g. you can't configure external modules).
+On CLI you can't pass esbuild options (which you don't need to in most cases).

 ## API